 - Passport-size colour photo (no older than six months)

-- A credit/debit card for payment ($42 plus postage*)
+- A credit or debit card for payment ($42 plus postage*).

 Do I need an international driver’s licence?

 You’ll need an international driver’s licence in most countries if you’re planning to drive or rent a vehicle.
-You can get this licence as long as you’re over 18 and have a valid open or provisional driver’s licence.
-Keep in mind that you’ll be subject to the local driving laws of whichever country you’re in.
+You can get this licence as long as you’re over 18 years of age and have a valid open or provisional driver’s licence; while drivers on their P-plates can obtain an IDP, learner drivers are excluded.
+It’s also important to remember you’ll be subject to the local driving laws of whichever country you’re in.

-That’s to say, most locations have a minimum rental age of 21 and require a full driver’s licence for you to be able to hire and drive.
-There may be other restrictions and conditions that dictate what you can and can’t do in each country, so make sure you look it up in advance on the Australian Automobile Association website.
+That’s to say, most locations have a minimum car rental age of 21 and require a full driver’s licence for you to be able to hire and drive.
+Other restrictions and conditions may apply that dictate what you can and can’t do in each country, so be sure you look it up in advance on the Australian Automobile Association website.

 An expired, suspended or revoked licence isn’t a valid document that you can use to get an international driver’s licence, either.
 Furthermore, driving without the correct licence could get you arrested or land you in jail.
 Disobeying local driving laws and road rules can also invalidate any claims on your travel insurance.